 The defendant architect was a large firm who had been responsible for the overall design of the Trade Center.
 They also assisted the developer by reviewing design plans for tenant spaces.
 The nightclub and platforms had been designed by another design architect and the defendant architect reviewed the drawings submitted by the designer.

 We reviewed the same drawings.
 Although the platform in question appeared on the construction drawings, an 18” high access “step” only appeared on an “interior furnishings” drawing.
 We showed how, based on the designer’s drawing information, that the defendant architect could not have concluded the platform was to be accessible as part of the dance floor.

 We then described the standard of care for an architect performing these services: reviewing tenant drawings at a project of this sort.
 This includes evaluating ADA compliance, egress, fire safety, and design conformity with the “Trade Center” Guidelines.
 It did not include questioning the designer or tenant to see if they intended patrons to dance on speaker enclosures.

 We helped the defendant architect’s attorney prepare to depose the Plaintiff’s architectural expert, and he was able to elicit admissions that the defendant architect had not breached any applicable standards of care.
 The defendant architect was released for a nominal, nuisancevalue amount while other parties paid a structured settlement in excess of $5.25 million.

 The premises safety team at Robson Forensic investigates matters involving the design, construction, operation, and maintenance of residential, institutional and commercial premises.
 All of our experts are highly qualified, but depending upon the unique facets of your case, one expert may be better suited to assist with your investigation.

-Larry Dinoff, AIA heads the premises safety group, please contact him directly to discuss the matter at hand and how we can assist.
+Larry Dinoff, AIA is an expert in the premises safety group at Robson Forensic.
+Please contact us to discuss the matter at hand and how we can assist.